SFI – scheme guidance and information

 Standalone Capital Grants are available with a rolling application window, meaning you can make applications at any time of year.

 The Capital Grant 2024 offer provides standalone capital item agreements that deliver environment outcomes within four groups, boundaries, trees and orchards; water quality; air quality; and natural flood management.
 There is no limit to the value of capital items in these groups.
-There are 70 options available.
+There are over 70 options available.
+There are new capital items to support the creation of agro-forestry and a moorland mapping plan.

 Future offer